SarveswaranNagarajan/meta-cmf-raspberrypi-vcpe/README.md

 lan clients (alpine) connect to a cpe lan port via the lan-p1 (/2/3/4) bridges (vlan). automatically comfigured with dhcp.

-## wlan-client containers

-wlan clients (alpine) connect their wlan0 80211sim sta to 80211sim ap in the cpe. automatically configured with wpa_supplicant and dhcp.

 ## acs (axiros / genie) container (tr069)

 The acs container (debian 7) contains an Axiros tr069 cwmp server stack. cpe containers will register and establish the tr069 protocol with the acs.
 In addition to the acs-ui, auto testing via (soap) is available as well.
 The Axiros acs image is available to licensees only.